ntop/PF_RING/doc/examples.rst

 - -c specifies the ZC cluster ID

 This simple example creates 2 streams.
 In order to capture traffic from those streams it is possible to use both the standard PF_RING API or the ZC API.
-A consumer application using the standard PF_RING API is able to open each stream as a standard interface using as name zc:<cluster ID>@<queue ID> (e.g. zc:10@0 and zc:10@1).
+A consumer application using the standard PF_RING API is able to open each stream as a standard interface passing as name zc:<cluster ID>@<queue ID> (e.g. zc:10@0 and zc:10@1) to the *pfring_open* API.
 Example with pfcount:

 .. code-block:: console

    pfcount -i zc:10@0
    pfcount -i zc:10@1

-A consumer application using the ZC API, in order to fully take advantage of the flexible ZC API and work in zero-copy, can open each stream attaching to the queue ID directly.
+A consumer application using the ZC API, in order to fully take advantage of the flexible ZC API and work in zero-copy, can open each stream attaching to the queue ID directly through the *pfring_zc_ipc_attach_queue* API.
 Example with zcount_ipc:

 .. code-block:: console